Behind the quiet exit of Taser’s popular, powerful X26

 Taser disputes the idea that the X26 poses special risks.
 It says the X26, like all its weapons, is safe.
 The company removed the model from its product lineup in the United States and Canada in 2014.

 This story is the fifth in a series, “Shock Tactics,” about the weapon that transformed American policing.
-To read the full story, click on [nL2N1LW1KE].
+To read the full story, click on.

 Reporting by Lisa Girion.
 Editing by Ronnie Greene and Michael Williams